railsuser2014/openobject-doc-book-en/5/5_14_Stock/5_14_Stock_stocks.rst

    single: virtual; stock

 In the product form you can find a report that will give you the stock levels of the various different products in any selected location.
-If you haven't selected any location, Open ERP calculates stocks for all of the physical locations.
+If you have not selected any location, Open ERP calculates stocks for all of the physical locations.

 .. note::  Availability of stock